-Government scientists on December 10, 1967, detonate an underground 29 kiloton nuclear warhead about 60 miles east of Farmington, New Mexico.
+Government scientists on December 10, 1967, detonated an underground 29 kiloton nuclear device about 60 miles east of Farmington, New Mexico.

-Their experiment is designed to test the feasibility of using nuclear explosions to stimulate release of natural gas trapped in dense shale deposits.
+Their experiment was designed to test the feasibility of using nuclear explosions to stimulate release of natural gas trapped in dense shale deposits.

-“Project Gasbuggy” includes experts from the Atomic Energy Commission, the Bureau of Mines and a natural gas company.
+“Project Gasbuggy” included experts from the Atomic Energy Commission, the Bureau of Mines and a leading natural gas company.

-Near three low-production natural gas wells, the team drills to a depth of 4,240 feet and lowers a 13-foot by 18-inch diameter nuclear device into the borehole.
+Near three low-production natural gas wells, the team drilled to a depth of 4,240 feet and lowered a 13-foot by 18-inch diameter nuclear device into the borehole.

-The detonation makes unusual petroleum history.
-It creates a molten glass-lined cavern 160 feet wide and 333 feet tall that collapses within seconds.
-The well produces 295 million cubic feet of radioactive gas.
+The detonation made unusual petroleum history.
+It created a molten glass-lined cavern 160 feet wide and 333 feet tall that collapsed within seconds.

 A discovery on November 28, 1892, near Neodesha, Kansas, is considered the first significant oil well west of the Mississippi River.